 High temperature heat is the greatest energy requirement of the sector.
 Today, this requirement is mainly met with natural gas because it has a high energy density.
 To reduce the impact of this requirement on the climate, its replacement with biomass or biogas could be an option.
 However its supply is not inexhaustible, nor is it widely available without ecological side effects such as land use issues.

-Despite all the profits made, the goal remains to produce as efficiently as possible with less energy and fewer emissions.
-Almost all sector companies that consume a lot of energy have therefore entered into a covenant with the government in which they take an engagement to further drive energy efficiency, even though the low-hanging fruit has been harvested for a long time and it is therefore becoming increasingly difficult to do even better.
+Despite all the progress made, the goal remains to produce as efficiently as possible with less energy and fewer emissions.
+This is why all sector companies that consume a lot of energy have agreed with the government to commit to further drive energy efficiency, even though the quick wins have long since been exploited and it is becoming increasingly difficult to do even better.

 Our society is far from being climate-neutral, but the chemical and life sciences industries do play a pioneering role for the rest of industry and society as a whole.
 The challenges are huge and require a coherent approach across all policy areas, underpinned by support from citizens and businesses.
 Nor will there be one magical solution.
 Nobody can do this on his own.
 The climate issue requires sector and cross-border solutions.
 With innovation as the spearhead.